Accessible, affordable, practical online healthcare education

 - Two recent professional or academic letters of recommendation attesting to your ability to succeed in a healthcare profession, the field of HIM, and in an online academic program.
 These letters must be must be written by someone who has supervised or evaluated you in a professional or academic setting.
 Personal references will not be accepted.

 Part-time students do not have practicums until year two of the program.
-As such, you do not need to arrange a practicum site for your application to the program.
+As such, you do not need to arrange a practicum site until year two.

 PLAR Applications (Optional)